 - Soft inquiries have zero impact on your personal credit score.
 They only show up on credit reports you check yourself.
 When a lender pulls your credit report, soft credit checks aren’t even included.

 - Hard inquiries have the potential to impact your credit score in a negative way.
-But the impact of hard inquiries is typically minor or nonexistent.
+But the impact of hard inquiries is typically minor or nearly nonexistent.
 Although inquiries may stay on your credit report for up to 24 months, they will only affect your FICO Score for 12 months.
 VantageScore credit scores may consider hard inquiries for even less time than FICO.

 Examples of hard and soft credit inquiries